Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

  4 | _ | Exchange public keys(open their "trapdoors") and multiply keys by their own private keys | _
  5 | Shared encrypt/decrypt key:    A * (B * G)	| _ | Shared encrypt/decrypt key:     B * (A * G)
  - Hackers may intercept public keys but difficult to determine private keys
+ - A and B are integers between 1 to order *n* - 1 inclusive

  ---